maksdim7/Goal-App-Project/README.md

 # Goal App Project
 This is my university project - Goal App!
-It`s main purpose its to organise the user`s goals or tasks easily.
+Its main purpose its to organise the user`s goals or tasks easily.
 It has plain and simple design which could be found appealing by many.
 The features are not complex, the user can enter his/hers tasks and if needed set a notification which works as a reminder for the task.
 After adding the goal, the user could delete it in case there is a mistake or delete it after completion just by pressing on it.
 If there is a scheduled notification and the user complete